DarkTechnomancer/darktechnomancer.github.io/README.md

 **The controller** needs to be able to spawn workers.
 It needs to know when workers are supposed to spawn, how many threads to run them with, and in what order.

-**The workers**, aside from the obvious task of running their designated operations, should also be able to start with a delay, either through sleep or additionalMsec.
+**The workers**, aside from the obvious job of running their designated tasks, should also be able to start with a delay, either through sleep or additionalMsec.
 At this point, I'm going to highly recommend some sort of communal logging system that all workers can write to.
 A monitor script or a txt log file are both valid options for this.

-Some important notes to consider: H/G/W operations calculate their effects when they finish.
+Some important notes to consider: H/G/W tasks calculate their effects when they finish.

 Let's consider this step passed when you can write a script that consistently deploys a HWGW batch such that each job finishes in the correct order and within 20ms of each other and successfully returns the server to a prepped state.
 Establishing how you *know* you've passed is a crucial part of this step, and should not be overlooked.